Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Testing BNNs and Length-Weighted Persistent Entropy-Based Loss in the Context of Resource-Efficient AI

 First, we begin by noticing that a $\BNN$, constructed using a set of equidistant base points, can effectively approximate any continuous nonlinear function $f:[A,B]\subset \mathbb{R} \to \mathbb{R}$, such as $f(x) = \sin(x)$.
 This relies on Remark~\ref{re:BNN}, which states that any $\CPLF$ can be represented by a $\BNN$, and Remark~\ref{re:AB} that states that a CPLF, and therefore a $\BNN$, acts as a universal approximator for continuous functions over compact intervals.

 In more realistic scenarios, the resources available for network design and training are often limited.
-For instance, it may be unrealistic to employ as many as 150 base points.
 Instead, we consider a function $f:[A,B]\subset \R \to \R$ that is represented by a point cloud, defined as a set $X=\{(x_i,y_i)\}_{i\in I}$, where each pair $(x_i,y_i)$ is a sample point, that is, $y_i=f(x_i)$.
 In general, we say that a set $X$ is a {\it point-cloud-based function} if $x_i = x_j$ implies that $y_i=y_j$ for all $i,j\in I$.
-We aim to approximate $X$ using a $\BNN$ built from only a small, fixed number of base points, including the endpoints $A$ and $B$.
+We aim to approximate $X$ using a $\BNN$ built from a small set $S$ of base points that includes the endpoints $A$ and $B$.